Ratchet & Clank (film): Critical response

 Bill Zwecker of the Chicago Sun-Times gave the film 2 out of 4 stars, saying, "I kept getting a sense we've all been here before—both in animated and live-action presentations."
-Kyle Smith of the New York Post gave the film one out of four stars, saying "Small fry will learn an important lesson taking in the recycled storyline of Ratchet & Clank: Like all recycling, it's garbage."
 IGN gave the film a 6/10, saying, "Ratchet & Clank is not a bad movie by any means, especially when compared to some of the downright-terrible video game adaptations of the past two decades.
 But given the humor, action and sense of adventure of the games, the movie is ultimately a competent, shallow, disappointing take on the adventures of the plucky Lombax and his robot buddy.
 My advice is to stick to the stellar PlayStation 4 game."
 GameSpot gave the film a mixed review, saying, "Ratchet & Clank pulls us across the universe at a breakneck pace, but it never seems to take us anywhere.
 The series may have found success in video games, but in the meantime, it's merely stumbled into film."

 Animated short

 In February 2021, an animated short Ratchet & Clank: Life of Pie, was released on Crave TV in Canada.
 The short was produced by Mainframe Studios in co-operation with PlayStation Originals.
-James Arnold Taylor, David Kaye, Jim Ward, Armin Shimerman and Andrew Cownden return to reprise their roles of Ratchet, Clank, Captain Qwark, Doctor Nefarious and Zed respectively.
-The short marks Jim Ward's final performance as Qwark, following his retirement from the role.
+James Arnold Taylor, David Kaye, Jim Ward, Armin Shimerman, and Andrew Cownden returned to reprise their roles of Ratchet, Clank, Captain Qwark, Doctor Nefarious and Zed respectively.
+The short marks Jim Ward's final performance as Qwark, following his retirement from the role due to having been diagnosed with Alzheimer's disease.
+The short was not released in the U.S. or internationally.